rsinger86/drf-typed-views/README.md

 ### Additional Validation Rules

-You can use the request element class (`Query`, `Path`, `Body`) to set additional validation constraints.
+You can use the request element class (`Query`, `Path`, `Body`, `Header`) to set additional validation constraints.
 You'll find that these keywords are consistent with Django REST's serializer fields.

 ```python
 from rest_typed_views import typed_api_view, Query, Path